dbratell/goodreadslibrarianaddon/README.md

 * Puts the three most recently used languages at the top of the language select because if you work on a language specific group of books, scrolling that dropdown takes too long.

+* Compacted the author edit page a bit to reduce the amount of scrolling needed to get to the save button.

 Installation